Americans with Disabilities Act

 Nicholls State University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act.
 Title II states, in part, that “no otherwise qualified disabled individual shall, solely by reason of such disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination” in programs or activities sponsored by a public entity.

-5. The ADA Compliance Officer shall maintain the files and records of Southeastern Louisiana University relating to the complaints filed.
+● The Director of the Student Access Center and/or ADA Coordinator shall maintain the files and records of Nicholls State University relating to complaints filed.